 The Russian School of Mathematics is an award-winning, afterschool math program for K-12 students.
 We help children of all levels build a solid math foundation and develop critical-thinking and problem-solving skills.
 Our systematic curriculum and approach is based on the best practices of math schools in the former Soviet Union and Europe, adapted to the US educational environment.
 Our dedicated and trained teachers are distinguished by their extensive background in and passion for mathematics.
-More than 15,000 students attend our branches across the country.
 Online courses are also available for students in locations without a physical branch.

 For over a decade, RSM students have consistently churned out remarkable scores on standardized tests and in national and international math competitions.
 But achieving top test scores is just one of the benefits of RSM’s program.
 RSM students also see higher grade point averages in school, more confidence, and a strengthening of problem-solving and critical thinking skills.